Video Motion Transfer with Diffusion Transformers: Acknowledgments

 \maketitlesupplementary

 We strongly encourage readers to check the qualitative video samples in the project page at \url{ditflow.github.io}.
 Here, we provide additional elements for easing the understanding of our work.
-Specifically, we first provide implementation details in Section~\ref{sec-supp:implementation}.
-Then, we provide additional reasoning about alternative strategies for supervision (Section~\ref{sec-supp:ablations}).
+Specifically, we first provide implementation details in Section~\ref{sec-supp:implementation} and further ablations in Section~\ref{sec-supp:moreablation}.
+Then, we provide additional reasoning about alternative strategies for supervision (Section~\ref{sec-supp:ablations}) and propose a simple experiment to justify AMF in Section~\ref{sec-supp:amfjustify}.
+Further MotionClone evaluation is provided in Section~\ref{sec-supp:mclone}.
 Finally, we discuss limitations (Section~\ref{sec-supp:limitations}).